UkiStefanovic/digital-image-processing-homeworks/README.md

 ## Notebooks

-The `Notebooks` folder contains Jupyter Notebooks for each homework assignment.
+The `notebooks` folder contains Jupyter Notebooks for each homework assignment.
 The code, comments, and explanations are written in a mix of English and Serbian.
 While the course was conducted in Serbian, the Markdown cells in the notebooks are primarily written in Serbian to facilitate understanding.

 ### Assignment 1
 - [domaci1_20_019.ipynb](notebooks/domaci1_20_019.ipynb)